 The Fibonacci retracement levels 0.236, 0.382, 0.5, 0.618 are strong supports in any directional move.
 They act as a good supply or demand zone depending on the type of the trend.
 Likewise, the Fibonacci extensions, especially the 1.618 point, resist (in an uptrend) or supports (in a downtrend) the price action.
 Human beings (traders are humans too) tend to react to the Fibonacci values and it plays, psychologically, a great part in a trader’s decision making.
 (Read more about humans and Fibonacci number here)

 The above chart is a fine example of the Fibonacci indicator being a support and resistance indicator.
-The GBP/JPY pair, in a downtrend, makes pullback.
+The GBP/JPY pair, in a downtrend, makes a pullback.
 The 0.5 retracement value of the previous trend move resists the price action strongly.
+It caps the price and sends it down.
 Likewise, the 1.618 extension point upholds the falling price.
-Both these points were not significant points based on previous price action.

 The pivot point is the best intraday support and resistance indicator.
 It indicates the supports and resistances for the day, based on the previous day’s movement.
 If you are an intraday trader, these values are of pivotal importance to you.